publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schD/ptIII/sptA/m__us_usc_t26_s430.md

             (F) __Publication requirements__

-                The Secretary shall publish for each month the corporate bond yield curve (and the corporate bond yield curve reflecting the modification described in section 417(e)(3)(D)(i) for such month) and each of the rates determined under subparagraph (C) and the averages determined under subparagraph (C)(iv) for such month.
+                The Secretary shall publish for each month the corporate bond yield curve (and the corporate bond yield curve reflecting the modification described in section 417(e)(3)(D)(i)  <sup>\[2\]</sup>  <sup><sup> 2 See References in Text note below. </sup></sup>  for such month) and each of the rates determined under subparagraph (C) and the averages determined under subparagraph (C)(iv) for such month.
 The Secretary shall also publish a description of the methodology used to determine such yield curve and such rates which is sufficiently detailed to enable plans to make reasonable projections regarding the yield curve and such rates for future months based on the plan’s projection of future interest rates.

-            (G) __Transition rule__

-                (i) __In general__

-                Notwithstanding the preceding provisions of this paragraph, for plan years beginning in 2008 or 2009, the first, second, or third segment rate for a plan with respect to any month shall be equal to the sum of—

-                    (I) the product of such rate for such month determined without regard to this subparagraph, multiplied by the applicable percentage, and

-                    (II) the product of the rate determined under the rules of section 412(b)(5)(B)(ii)(II) (as in effect for plan years beginning in 2007), multiplied by a percentage equal to 100 percent minus the applicable percentage.

-                (ii) __Applicable percentage__

-                    For purposes of clause (i), the applicable percentage is 33⅓ percent for plan years beginning in 2008 and 66⅔ percent for plan years beginning in 2009.

-                (iii) __New plans ineligible__

-                    Clause (i) shall not apply to any plan if the first plan year of the plan begins after December 31, 2007.

-                (iv) __Election__

-                    The plan sponsor may elect not to have this subparagraph apply.
-Such election, once made, may be revoked only with the consent of the Secretary.

         (3) __Mortality tables__